MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

 ## Incidents view

-This view is an overview of the Incidents tab in your Pro Management Portal.
+This view is an overview of the Incidents tab in your Microsoft Teams Rooms Pro Management Portal.
 This page is the default home page of the portal.

 ### Top-level summary
 The top-level summary shows at a glance the issues affecting your rooms, what you need to do.